CP violation: Matter–antimatter imbalance

 The Standard Model contains at least three sources of CP violation.
 The first of these, involving the Cabibbo–Kobayashi–Maskawa matrix in the quark sector, has been observed experimentally and can only account for a small portion of the CP violation required to explain the matter-antimatter asymmetry.
 The strong interaction should also violate CP, in principle, but the failure to observe the electric dipole moment of the neutron in experiments suggests that any CP violation in the strong sector is also too small to account for the necessary CP violation in the early universe.
 The third source of CP violation is the Pontecorvo–Maki–Nakagawa–Sakata matrix in the lepton sector.
-The current long-baseline neutrino oscillation experiments, T2K and NOνA, may be able to find evidence of CP violation over a small fraction of possible values of the CP violating Dirac phase while the proposed next-generation experiments, Hyper-Kamiokande and DUNE, will be sensitive enough to definitively observe CP violation over a relatively large fraction of possible values of the Dirac phase.
-Further into the future, a neutrino factory could be sensitive to nearly all possible values of the CP violating Dirac phase.
-If neutrinos are Majorana fermions, the PMNS matrix could have two additional CP violating Majorana phases, leading to a fourth source of CP violation within the Standard Model.
-The experimental evidence for Majorana neutrinos would be the observation of neutrinoless double-beta decay.
+The current long-baseline neutrino oscillation experiments, T2K and NOνA, may be able to find evidence of CP violation over a small fraction of possible values of the CP violating Dirac phase while the proposed next-generation experiments, Hyper-Kamiokande and DUNE, shall be sensitive enough to definitively observe CP violation over a relatively large fraction of possible values of the Dirac phase.
+Further into the future, a neutrino factory could be sensitive to nearly all possible values of the CP-violating Dirac phase.
+If neutrinos are Majorana fermions, the PMNS matrix could have two additional CP-violating Majorana phases, leading to a fourth source of CP violation within the Standard Model.
+The experimental evidence for Majorana neutrinos should be the observation of neutrinoless double-beta decay.
 The best limits come from the GERDA experiment.
 CP violation in the lepton sector generates a matter-antimatter asymmetry through a process called leptogenesis.
 This could become the preferred explanation in the Standard Model for the matter-antimatter asymmetry of the universe if CP violation is experimentally confirmed in the lepton sector.

-If CP violation in the lepton sector is experimentally determined to be too small to account for matter-antimatter asymmetry, some new physics beyond the Standard Model would be required to explain additional sources of CP violation.
+If CP violation in the lepton sector is experimentally determined to be too small to account for matter-antimatter asymmetry, some new physics beyond the Standard Model may be required to explain additional sources of CP violation.
 Adding new particles and/or interactions to the Standard Model generally introduces new sources of CP violation since CP is not a symmetry of nature.